 BRAND NEW: 17 Best Hostels in Canada

-- HI Toronto Hostel – best for backpacker
+3. 49 Hostel - best for backpackers

 Money-saving tip: Compare hostel prices with Hostelz.com.
 They compare prices from Hostelworld, Booking.com and others with 1 click.

 Toronto was actually my very first solo travel trip outside of Europe.
-With this guide I hope you will enjoy the city as much as I did.
+With this guide, I hope you will enjoy the city as much as I did.

 You can find all 5 Star Hostels here with Hostelgeeks and all guides to “Best Hostels In” here.